DadaMonad/dadamonad.github.io/tutorial.markdown

 {% highlight html %}
 <script src="./y-xmpp/y-xmpp.js"></script>
 <script>
+  var options = {}; // use default settings
-  // Connect to our testing server, and join an XMPP multi user chat room. var connector = new Y.XMPP().join("my-awesome-roomname");
+  // Connect to our testing server, and join an XMPP multi user chat room. var connector = new Y.XMPP(options).join("my-awesome-roomname");
 </script>
 {% endhighlight %}

-The XMPP connector defines how to exchange updates through an XMPP multi-user-chat room ([XEP-0045](http://xmpp.org/extensions/xep-0045.html)).
+[The XMPP connector](https://github.com/y-js/y-xmpp) defines how to exchange updates through an XMPP multi-user-chat room ([XEP-0045](http://xmpp.org/extensions/xep-0045.html)).
+If you don't specify the `options` object, then Y.XMPP will connect to an XMPP server that we provide.
 Open now your browser console, and create a connector.

 #####  Tips: